Noncommutative homological mirror functor: Review of filtered A-infinity category and weak Maurer-Cartan elements

 In general one should quotient out gauge equivalence between different Maurer-Cartan elements.
-In practice different immersed generators are not gauge equivalent to each other, and hence we do not consider them in this paper.
+In the examples we consider in this paper, different immersed generators are not gauge equivalent to each other, and hence we do not quotient by gauge equivalence.

-The notion of weak Maurer-Cartan element $b$, which provides a canonical way to deform the given $\AI$-structure, plays an important role both in Lagrangian Floer theory and Mirror symmetry and we refer readers to \cite{FOOO} for a systematic introduction. \begin{defn} Given $b \in F^{+}\mathcal{C}^1(A,A)$, we define the deformed $\AI$-operation $m_k^b$ as
+The notion of weak Maurer-Cartan element $b$, which provides a canonical way to deform the given $\AI$-structure, plays an important role both in Lagrangian Floer theory and mirror symmetry and we refer readers to \cite{FOOO} for a systematic introduction. \begin{definition} Given $b \in F^{+}\mathcal{C}^1(A,A)$, we define the deformed $\AI$-operation $m_k^b$ as

 Then $\left\{m_k^b \right\}$ defines an $\AI$-algebra.
-In general, given $b_0,\cdots, b_k \in \mathcal{C}^1(A,A)$, we define
+In general, given $b_0,\cdots, b_k \in F^{+}\mathcal{C}^1(A,A)$, we define